nicokempe/nuxt-feature-flags-module/.github/CONTRIBUTING.md

 - Run linting and tests before opening a PR.
 - Keep changes small and focused.

+## Releases

+- Ensure you are on the `main` branch with a clean working tree and are authenticated with npm.
+- Run `pnpm run release` to lint, test, build the module, update the changelog with `changelogen`, publish to npm, and push git tags.
+- Verify the release on npm and that tags were pushed upstream.

 ## References

 - [Conventional Commits](https://www.conventionalcommits.org/)